freebasic/fbfrog/readme.txt

         structs/unions.

   * FB binding creation
-      * C expressions are converted to FB ones and then simplified to become pretty without changing values.
+      * C expressions are converted to FB ones, as pretty as possible without changing result values.
       * Array parameters are turned into pointers.
       * Anonymous structs are given the name of the (first) typedef that uses them, and the typedef is removed.
-      * Redundant typedefs (<typedef struct A A;>) are removed as in FB there are no separate type/tag namespaces. <struct A> or <A> translate to the same thing.
+      * Redundant typedefs (<typedef struct A A;>) are removed, because in FB there are no separate type/tag namespaces. <struct A> or <A> translate to the same thing.
-      * Conflicting identifiers (conflicts with FB keywords, or amongst the symbols declared in the binding, possibly due to FB's case insensitivity) are fixed by appending _ underscores to the less important symbol (e.g. renaming #defines if preferred over renaming procedures).
+      * Conflicting identifiers (conflicts with FB keywords, or amongst the symbols declared in the binding, possibly due to FB's case insensitivity) are fixed by appending _ underscores to the less important symbol (e.g. renaming #defines is preferred over renaming procedures).
 For renamed variables/procedures, ALIAS "<original-name>" will be emitted.
       * Extern blocks are added around the binding's declarations, for the